• Skip to main content

 We have different types of stocks defined based on different factors.
 Fundamentally well established companies having a track record of number of years are considered as blue-chip stocks and income stocks.
 They always offer less risk, solid balance sheets and steady returns.

 Companies falling into the small-cap and mid-cap category with a strong growth in earnings and sales are considered as growth stocks.
-These companies offer high return with high risk.
+These companies offer high returns with high risk.

 Based on your investment style you can choose stocks falling into these categories.
 It’s always important to consider diversifying your stocks into different sectors and companies.